With A History Like This, Who Wouldn’t Want To Be A Mormon?

 4. Joseph Smith married many women, including girls as young as 14.
 This is the man on which the entire faith is based.

-5. Brigham Young, another of the first Mormon leaders and namesake for a top University in Utah, preached that black skin is a curse from God and that black people are descendents of Cain, the first murderer according to the Bible.
-Of course, today, many African Americans attend Brigham Young University because self respect issues, I guess?
+5. Brigham Young, another of the first Mormon leaders and namesake for a top University in Utah, preached that black skin is a curse from God and that black people are descendants of Cain, the first murderer according to the Bible.
+Of course, today, many African Americans attend Brigham Young University because I don't know why?
 Perhaps, they just have no idea what the truth behind the man is.